 This can be frustrating, especially after you've tried re-installing Circle Go for the device.
 First, confirm that the device management profile is still present (follow these instructions for iOS, or these for Android).
 If it keeps disappearing after a few hours in your kids' hands, it's likely that your child might be continuously removing it.
-Otherwise, try fully removing the device management profile, and remove the device from Circle Home entirely (instructions for iOS, or for Android).
+Otherwise, try fully removing the device management profile, and remove the device from Circle Home entirely.
 Make sure you get a notification that says the device has been removed from Circle go, and give the setup one more go.

 Note: There are rare circumstances where the Circle Go VPN may not connect in a timely manner when switching network or data connections.
 If this occurs and remains disconnected for over an hour you may get a notification that the device needs attention.
 This does not mean the Circle Go VPN or MDM was intentionally removed.
 Check to make sure the VPN/MDM profile are still installed correctly (see here for more on iOS) or that the device administrator is still checking for MyCircle (see here for more on Android).

 If you're still struggling, feel free to reach out to us with the contact links below.

 Can I lock Circle Go down using device controls or other apps?